-- Check the alignment of all conveyor belts and chains.
+- 1. Check the alignment of all conveyor belts and chains.
 Realign as required. - 2.
-Retorque all other fasteners and hardware. - Check that all electrical connections are tight and cords are routed out of the way or protected. - Check the alignment and tension of all conveyor belts/chains.
-Realign or tighten as required. - 5.
+Retorque all other fasteners and hardware. - Check that all electrical connections are tight and cords are routed out of the way or protected. - 4.
+Check for leaks in the hydraulic system.
+Retorque fittings if leak detected. - 5.
+Check that no hydraulic lines are being pinched or crimped.
+Reroute as needed. - Check oil level in hydraulic reservoir.
+Top up as required. - 7.
 Check oil level in each speed reduction gear box for each drive.
-Top up as required. - 6.
+Top up as required. - 8.
 Then go to the regular servicing and maintenance schedule as defined in the Maintenance Section.